jonmchan/pseudo_kiosk/README.md

 ![Build Status](https://travis-ci.org/jonmchan/pseudo_kiosk.svg?branch=master)

-PseudoKiosk - a play on words on the unix sudo command allowing a privileged session to be utilized by another party temporarily.
+PseudoKiosk is a play on words on the unix sudo command and the idea to provide a fake kiosk terminal.
 Instead of granting elevated privileges, PseudoKiosk gives the ability to limit access to the application during workflows which involve physically passing a device with elevated permissions to an unknown or untrusted user.
 PseudoKiosk provides the ability to lock down a rails application to only a specified whitelist of endpoints during a session.
 The kiosk can be quickly and easily unlocked by passing a kiosk passcode.

 The motivating user scenario for this is a mobile, tablet, or kiosk device where data input must be received from an untrusted user while the device is mainly used by a privileged user (such as a cashier in a POS system).
 With PseudoKiosk, the device can be safely passed to the end customer to input his/her own information without fear of accidently or malicously utilizing the main user's elevated privileges.